xaur/notes/invdos.md

 - event: Francisco Memoria published a story in Cryptoglobe
 - title: Bitcoin Engineers Rediscover Major Blockchain Vulnerability on Decred
 - url: https://www.cryptoglobe.com/latest/2020/09/bitcoin-engineers-rediscover-major-blockchain-vulnerability-on-decred/
-- quotes:
-  - quote: INVDoS was, however, rediscovered by another Bitocin protocol engineer earlier this year, as Javed Khan found it while looking for bugs in the Decred cryptocurrency.
-The bug was reported to its bug bounty program, and later on disclosed so other cryptocurrencies using the same protocol could patch it.
-  - note: not quite the case as shown by Dash.
-The paper only mentioned 3 altcoins.
-Litecoin and Namecoin were patched back in 2018.
-Decred was patched Jul 8 and released Aug 28.
-There is no indication in the invdos paper or website that any other projects besides Decred have been notified.
 - note: References ZDNet story.

 ---